so-dang-cool/dt/concept/ideas.md

 - Zig's "Speak the C ABI" goal
   - Shen's one-language transpiling to many languages goal is similar, but an opposite approach
 - Zig's comptime
+  - Mostly that it's possible to write macro-ish stuff in the language itself.
+That it *can* be resolved at compile time is nice too.
+  - Kind of related to homoiconic languages
+- Everything is a ____ paradigms.
+  - List: Lisp/Scheme/etc
+  - Object: Java/Python/Ruby and their friends
+  - String: Tcl
+  - File: Unix/Linux/BSD

 Like != should have.
 The above is just a list of things that make me happy.
 [Start with No](https://basecamp.com/gettingreal/05.3-start-with-no) is still a good idea.